mikekeith52/scalecast-examples/index.rst

 Scalecast Example Notebooks
 ==============================================

 Welcome to the scalecast example notebooks.
-These are roughly outlined by beginning with an introduction that attempts to overview most of what the package is capable of; showing individual notebooks that focus on a single model type from scalecast; and finishing with some auxilary examples, such as how to forecast many series in a loop, display results, and perform other periphery tasks that scalecast is capable of.
-Click the links on the sidebar to the left to get started!
+The first notebook introduces the package, its models, and most of what it can do.
+The next notebooks review a model type available in scalecast.
+Finally, some auxilary examples, such as how to forecast many series in a loop, display results, and perform other periphery tasks that scalecast is capable of, are presented.
+Click the links on the sidebar to get started!
 Please note, not all notebooks are ready.
 To contribute, email mikekeith52@gmail.com.

 Back to scalecast: https://scalecast.readthedocs.io/en/latest/